parsah/marinafx/README.md

 # Questions and Contact
 We encourage users to contact us should you have questions or concerns about this tool.

-Please direct all questions to: Parsa Hosseini <parsa.hosseini@ars.usda.gov>
+Please direct all questions to: Parsa Hosseini <parsa.hosseini@nih.gov>